robi56/FaceEMR/README.md

 The 'org.tensorflow.contrib.android.TensorFlowInferenceInterface' handles all necessary operation to interact with native api.
 See more details in https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/android

 **3. Finalizing the work**
+There are lots of options for improvement.
+Adding some cool features and increasing model performance using another models or tuning the hyperparameters of existing models